rydmike/flex_color_scheme/README.md

          },
          // We can pass it the enum value of the active scheme.
          flexScheme: flexScheme,
-         // We can select a new scheme and get its enum value back.
+         // We can select a new scheme and get its enum value back from the HomePage.
          onFlexSchemeChanged: (FlexScheme selectedScheme) {
            setState(() {
              flexScheme = selectedScheme;